Topological Antenna: A Non-Classical Beam-Steering Micro-Antenna Based on Spin Injection from a Topological Insulator: Results and Discussion

-We also note that the difference between the radiation from the real sample and the control sample varies quite strongly with direction, which means that the nanomagnets are radiating {\it anisotropically}.
-This anisotropy is surprising since the lateral dimension of the entire nanomagnet array is 2-3 orders of magnitude smaller than the free-space electromagnetic wavelength at all measurement frequencies, which should make the antenna effectively a ``point source'' that should radiate isotropically.
+The radiation from the nanomagnets is, however, extremely directional and far from isotropic because the difference between the radiation from the real sample and the control sample is strongly direction-dependent.
+This means that the nanomagnets are radiating {\it anisotropically}.
+On the face of it, this anisotropy is surprising since the lateral dimension of the entire nanomagnet array is 2-3 orders of magnitude smaller than the free-space electromagnetic wavelength at all measurement frequencies, which should make the antenna effectively a ``point source'' that should radiate isotropically.
 Yet, it does not.
-This happens because the point source in this case has {\it internal anisotropy}.
-The oscillating magnetic dipoles have a fixed axis, which of course depends on the current direction, but the radiation emitted by the oscillating dipoles will vary with the angular separation between that axis and the direction of radiation.
-This introduces anisotropy in the radiation pattern.
+Why this happens is explained in Section 5 of the Supplementary Material.
+This section also explains why it would be very difficult to reproduce the radiation pattern from one sample to another because that would require a degree of fabrication perfection not currently available anywhere.
+We will have to reproduce the size, shape, surface roughness, thickness, etc. of every one of the 15 million nanomagnets since they determine the spin wave patterns, which, in turn, determine the radiation pattern.
+This would be impossible to achieve with any state-of-the-art nanofabrication technology.

-Perhaps the most interesting observation is that the radiation pattern depends strongly on the direction of charge current flow (note the differences between orientations 1 and 2).
-This is not surprising since the current's direction determines the axis of the oscillating magnetic dipoles.
-Thus, by changing the direction of current flow, we can change the axis of the oscillating magnetic dipoles and hence the radiation pattern very significantly, which allows beam steering.
-This is a unique modality of beam steering not possible with conventional antennas.
+Perhaps the most interesting observation is that the radiation pattern depends strongly on the direction of charge current flow (note the differences between orientations 1 and 2 in Fig. \ref{fig:pattern1}).
+This is not surprising since the charge current's direction determines the axis of the alternating spin polarization within a nanomagnet owing to {\it spin-momentum locking}.
+Thus, by changing the direction of current flow, we can change the spin polarization axis and hence the spin wave pattern in different nanomagnets.
+Since it is the spin waves that radiate the electromagnetic waves, changing the spin wave patterns will change the radiation pattern, which allows beam steering.

+One will also notice that changing the direction of the current not only changes the radiation pattern of the real sample, but it also changes that of the control sample!
+On the face of it, this may seem to contradict our hypothesis, but this is actually expected in our configuration.
+The reason for this is explained in Section 6 of the Supplementary Material.
+Because of this feature, we have to check if the radiation patterns of the real sample and the control sample {\it change by approximately the same amount when we change the current direction}.
+If they do, then we must conclude that the radiation pattern of the nanomagnets does {\it not} depend on current direction.
+But that does not happen.
+They change in different ways, especially at the lowest frequency of 3.4 GHz, which tells us that the radiation pattern of the nanomagnets changes if we change the current direction.